Pinaire1/jujitsu-app/README.md

-# Jujitsu Training Tracker (Frontend)
+# Jujitsu Training Tracker

 A web application for tracking jujitsu training progress, managing belt levels, and generating curriculum based on student attendance.

 ## Project Structure

-This repository contains the frontend of the Jujitsu Training Tracker application.
-The backend is maintained in a separate repository.
+This repository contains both the frontend and backend of the Jujitsu Training Tracker application:

-- Frontend (this repo): React + TypeScript application
+- Frontend: React + TypeScript application
-- Backend: FastAPI application (separate repo)
+- Backend: FastAPI application

 ## Features